2014 Annual Conference

 Duties to Compatriots, Wenwen Fan, University of Missouri – Columbia

-War Crimes and Limited Interventions in Civil Wars, David K. Chan, University of Wisconsin – Stevens Point
+War Crimes and Limited Interventions in Civil Wars, David K. Chan, University of Wisconsin – Stevens Point - Applications of Pragmatism (SU 330)

 Chair: Florian J. Grosser, University of California Berkeley, University of St. Gallen